altruisticgenx/AltruisticXAI-Ecosystem-Hub/README.md

 - **AI Analysis**: Automated alignment scoring for discovered grants
 - **Multi-Source Crawler**: Unified ingestion from Grants.gov, GitHub, Data.gov, and more
 - **Persistent Storage**: Save and track promising opportunities across sessions

+### Ripples: Truth Supply Chain

+**What it is:** A community that turns claim-checking into training data for truth-seeking AI.

+**The Inversion:** Build the Truth, not the App.
+Instead of shipping an app and hoping for meaning later, we create a *truth supply chain* first: workflows, evidence standards, and community norms.
+The UI comes after the epistemology.

+#### Core Features

+**1. Truth**
+A stance, not a slogan.
+Claims are tied to evidence, provenance, and falsifiability.
+In practice: every statement links to a source, uncertainty is labeled, and updates are logged.

+**2. People (The Foundry)**
+Recruitment as metallurgy.
+We test for structural properties (reasoning under pressure, value alignment) with a **Binary Filter**: pass/fail prompts, not glossy portfolios.
+You're selecting for value-alignment over credentials—aligned minds > resumes.
+Result: fewer people, tighter mesh.

+**3. Practice (The Intentool)**
+The core product loop.
+Users translate "lie → truth" in small, auditable steps using three honesty lenses (Realist, Empath, Skeptic).
+Those labeled transformations become training data.
+Daily reps build the muscle: check a claim, trace a source, write a small correction, log an uncertainty.
+Process > vibes.

+**Human practice → dataset → better AI → faster practice.** A flywheel.

+#### How it works

+1. **Begin the Search** → Enter a claim or use "Find Real-Time Example" (powered by Gemini with Google Search Grounding)
+2. **Select a Lens** → Choose your honesty profile: Realist, Empath, or Skeptic
+3. **Translate** → Rewrite deceptive text into honest, clear communication
+4. **Get Feedback** → Chat with the AI "Honesty Coach" for iterative improvement
+5. **Verify Signal** → Submit your translation to the dataset
+6. **Earn Score** → Leaderboard tracks: Evidence × Reproducibility ÷ Corrections against you

+#### Why it matters

+Small, honest actions compound.
+Publish tiny artifacts (notes, decisions, sources) that create downstream effects—**signal beats hype**.
+Mechanism: public commits/notes → visible deltas → trust accrues.

+**We make the honest path faster than the performative one.**

 ## Tech Stack